 Nobody seems to be talking about it, but the cost of housing in California continues to be way too high, as it has been for at least three decades.
 This remains true even after the collapse of the “bubble.”

 For example, take a look at the home depicted below as advertised in today’s real estate tabloid.
 It is located in Burbank, a middle class suburban community in the East San Fernando Valley, next to Los Angeles.
 It has two bedrooms, one bath, and an area of 708 square feet.
 The advertised price is $399,000.
+For that price, you’d expect a stunning 2 or 3 storey villa, complete with a sparkling swimming pool (most pools in California are built in backyards surrounded by lush green lawn and palm trees), but looking at this “home”, you’d be forgiven for thinking it was no more than a garage.

 In contrast, in North Carolina, in an equivalent or better suburb of Charlotte, like Waxhaw, for example, four hundred grand can get you a new or nearly new 3000 square foot, four-bedroom brick veneer house, with a three-car garage for $300,000.
 Making this the ideal place for families who would like to settle down.
 Some of these types of houses also allow for future development, such as an extension, back yard renovation, and easy maintenance.
 Their local also plays a major factor.
 For instance, if they have issues with their garage, they could call a local service similar to these cooksville maryland garage door pros, and they wouldn’t be very far from the nearest service.